 The operation replaces the damaged joint surfaces.
 It is called a 'reverse' shoulder replacement because the surgery reverses the normal ball and socket arrangement.
 A new 'ball' replaces the socket and a 'socket' replaces the ball at the top of the humerus.
-This reversal has been found to improve the function of the shoulder muscles (which move the arm).
+This reversal has been found to improve the function of the shoulder muscles, allowing the arm to move.